buchgr/bazel-remote/README.md

    --s3.secret_access_key value The S3/minio secret access key to use when
       using S3 proxy backend.
 Applies to s3 auth method(s): access_key.
       [$BAZEL_REMOTE_S3_SECRET_ACCESS_KEY]

-   --s3.signature_type value Which type of aws signature will be used when
+   --s3.signature_type value Which type of s3 signature to use when using S3
-      using S3 proxy backend.
-Applies to s3 auth method(s): access_key.
+      proxy backend.
+Only applies when using the s3 access_key auth method.
-      Allowed values: s3v2, s3v4, s3v4streaming, anonymous. (default: s3v4)
+      Allowed values: v2, v4, v4streaming, anonymous. (default: v4)
       [$BAZEL_REMOTE_S3_SIGNATURE_TYPE]

    --s3.aws_shared_credentials_file value Path to the AWS credentials file.